jaredhendrickson13/pfsense-automator/README.md

 Commands
 ------------
+- `--check-auth` : Attempts to sign in using specified credentials. _WARNING: abuse of this function may result in a WebConfigurator lockout_
+    - **Syntax**: `pfsense-automator <pfSense IP or hostname> --check-auth -u <username> -p <password>`
+    - **Arguments**:
+        - `-u <username>` : Allows you to pass in the username in the command, leave blank for interactive entry
+        - `-p <password>` : Allows you to pass in a password in the command, leave blank for interactive entry

+- `--check-version` : Checks the current installed version of pfSense on the target server. _Note: you must have the version data enabled in /widgets/widgets/system_information.widget.php_
+    - **Syntax**: `pfsense-automator <pfSense IP or hostname> --check-version -u <username> -p <password>`
+    - **Arguments**:
+        - `-u <username>` : Allows you to pass in the username in the command, leave blank for interactive entry
+        - `-p <password>` : Allows you to pass in a password in the command, leave blank for interactive entry

 - `--read-interfaces` : Reads the current interface configuration _Note: at this time, only IPv4 configurations are available for command line display.
 If you require IPv6 configurations, please use the `--json` argument.
 This will contain the IPv6 data_
     - **Syntax**: `pfsense-automator <pfSense IP or hostname> --read-interfaces <argument>`
     - **Arguments**: